jojocrz/roserocketchallenge/README.md

 # roserocketchallenge
-a basic application to manage the tasks of drivers by of where, when and what my drivers will be doing
+a basic application to manage the tasks of drivers by of where, when and what the drivers will be doing

+Run GUI.class to run the application.